Mathematics

 Key Stage 4

-In Key Stage 4 students follow the prescribed National Curriculum which is assessed by Edexcel Examination Board.
+In Key Stage 4 students follow the prescribed National Curriculum which is assessed by AQA Examination Board.
 Students are entered for either Higher Level leading to grades 4 – 9 or Foundation level leading to grades 1 – 5.
 The vast majority of the course builds upon and extends the skills learned at KS3, but students do encounter and develop new areas of mathematics.
 Particular emphasis is to be able to confidently:

 • Accurately recall facts and carry out routine procedures or set tasks requiring multi-step solutions.